 - Cost Savings: By identifying and addressing risks, manufacturing companies can avoid costly disruptions and recalls.
 Implementing a robust risk management process allows them to tackle potential issues proactively.

 Risk Reduction in the Manufacturing Industry

-Risk management can reduce the uncertainty around all those risks with planning, assessment, mitigation, and monitoring.
-Industrial control systems (ICS) connected with supervisory control and data acquisition (SCADA) systems provide firms with real-time monitoring and analysis.
+A risk management plan can reduce the uncertainty around all those risks with planning, assessment, mitigation, and monitoring.
+Risk identification is the first step, followed by establishing a risk management framework.
+Industrial Control Systems (ICS) connected with Supervisory Control and Data Acquisition (SCADA) systems provide firms with real-time monitoring and analysis.

 The steps for SCADA risk management are the same as for any other risk.
-Catalog your assets, identify risks, analyze potential damage, mitigate the threat, and monitor ongoing compliance with risk management protocols.
+Catalog your assets, identify risks, analyze potential damage, and apply appropriate mitigation measures as part of your risk management process.
+Then, continuously monitor ongoing regulatory compliance with risk management protocols.

-Reciprocity’s ZenGRC is a governance, risk, and compliance platform that assists you with implementing, managing, and monitoring your risk management system and corrective actions.
-For manufacturers, analyzing risks and documenting risk mitigation methods can result in time-consuming, manual data entry.
+ZenRisk is a governance, risk, and compliance platform that assists you with implementing, managing, and monitoring your risk management system and corrective actions.
+Analyzing risks and documenting risk mitigation methods for manufacturers can result in time-consuming, manual data entry.

 To maintain a successful SCADA risk management program, you need a workflow tool that allows internal and external stakeholders to communicate and handle tasks.
-ZenGRC enables manufacturers to assign and prioritize tasks so everyone knows what to do and when to do it.
-Keeping records and preparing for audits are automatic and effortless.
+ZenRisk enables manufacturers to assign and prioritize tasks so everyone knows what to do and when.
+Keeping records and preparing for audits is automatic and effortless.